Fattimo/quiz-app/README.md

 ## Known Bugs/Unimplemented Features

-* Deleting a quiz after liking the quiz will still allow it to show up in the likes quizzes
+* Deleting a quiz after liking the quiz will still allow it to show up in the likes quizzes.
+Similarly, since Liked Quizzes are stored locally, the like number on these quizzes isn't actually reflective of what lives in the database.
+* Liking a quiz makes an API call, but should really only make a call after the component is unmounted.
+(Everything basically makes an API call, and there's potential to significantly reduce the number of these calls on the frontend using preexisting data.)
 * No Search functionality
-* Image setting on quizzes
 * Attempting to access a not-existing quiz (i.e. /quizzes/abc) will lead you to a broken screen, as there is no 400 response handling implemented just yet.
 * Jest test suite
-* Theme color doesn't do anything yet
+* Theme color doesn't do anything yet.
+* Image setting on quizzes is unimplemented.

 ## For Recruiters

-a.k.a my thoughts on the current iteration of the product
+a.k.a my thoughts on the current iteration of the product a.k.a. answering the remaining questions on the original Udemy prompt.

 As I got working on this project, I started to feel like the tech stack I chose was very cumbersome.
 Prior to this project, I made a very similar card-scrolling app using NextJS and MongoDB, and comparing the two projects, I think NextJS/SSR is simply just better than create-react-app and CSR, and I personally much prefer the flexibility of noSQL databases for smaller projects like these compared to a possibly more stable but inflexible SQL database.
 (This is why for Phase 2 of this app, I'm switching to NextJS and GraphQL.
 I haven't used GraphQL before, but reading through the docs, it seems to also sacrifice stability for flexibility.)